Years of Service

 Garden Therapy

-Chair: Mary Pohlman • Garden Therapy is the use of live plants to conduct plant and flower arranging workshops.
-WVG has a very active program at our local nursing facility, Mt.
+Chair: Jeannie Snyder • WVG has a very active program at our local nursing facility, Mt.
 Alverno.
-Our club meets every few months to conduct workshops, such as simple planting and flower arranging projects.
 On Saturday mornings you will find members of this committee lending a helping hand in guiding the senior residents at Mt.
 Alverno, an Assisted Living Center on the St. Anthony Community Hospital campus.
 We have six activities throughout the year.

 Pacem in Terris